terteruu/terteruu.github.io/README.md

-# terteruu.github.io
+# Hello
-To creat a template for personal academic websites
+Here is a primitive personal page.
+It is still being improved.